OluwaseunPhronesis/Corper-Analytical-Challenge-/README.md

 9. Order amount and Target (% = order amount/Target)
 10. Mode of Payment, Average delivery time and Average customer ranking delivery

-After the report the next thing is to start creating a Dashboard on Report Page by opening another sheet for Dashboard.
+**After the report the next thing is to start creating a Dashboard on Report Page by opening another sheet for Dashboard.**

+Steps to create Dashbord
-View – show – uncheck headings then change the background into black (Highlight -Home -fill color)
+1. View – show – uncheck headings then change the background into black (Highlight -Home -fill color)

-Bring in a shape to make it as heading, insert icons
+2. Bring in a shape to make it as heading, insert icons

-To link the report page with the text box (insert text box-right click on the tip of the box-fx =report Pivot table analysis – insert slicer- zone
+3. To link the report page with the text box (insert text box-right click on the tip of the box-fx =report
+4. Pivot table analysis – insert slicer- zone

+The dashboard includes:
-The dashboard has a zone slicer for filtering by Zone Text card of cumulative order amount, Transaction count, Quality of items, Average delivery time, Average customer ranking delivery.
+1. Zone slicer for filtering by Zone
+2. Text card of cumulative order amount, Transaction count, Quality of items, Average delivery time, Average customer ranking delivery.
-Visualization of Category, order of amount and % of grand total for order of amount in text format.
+3. Visualization of Category, order of amount and % of grand total for order of amount in text format.
-Using Bar chart to visual Restaurant order amount by target and Order amount by Cuisine line chart to visualize Hourly % Change in Orders and Transaction Area chart visualize hours by Orders amount
+4. Using Bar chart to visual Restaurant order amount by target and Order amount by Cuisine
+5. line chart to visualize Hourly % Change in Orders and Transaction
+6. Area chart visualize hours by Orders amount
-Map chart showing the State and Order amount
+7. Map chart showing the State and Order amount
 ***NB: the map chart cannot be created by on the pivot table direct.***
 To create a map in pivot table